Chremastistophilia (Being Robbed)

 - Grossdom (Gross Domination)9/100Power, Roles & ScenariosAn informal online-community umbrella term for femdom/domination play themed around bodily substances and acts conventionally seen as "gross" (sweat, body odour, feet, saliva, flatulence, sometimes scat).
 Slang packaging of older paraphilias, not a clinical category.9

-From Greek chrēmatistēs (χρηματιστής, "money-dealer, money-maker") plus -philia ("love of, affinity for"), literally an affinity tied to money or being robbed.
-The term entered sexology in the 1980s within John Money's lovemap nomenclature; the spelling chrematistophilia is more etymologically faithful than the variant chremastistophilia.
+From Greek chrēmatistēs (χρηματιστής, "money-dealer, money-maker") plus -philia ("love of, affinity for"), literally an affinity tied to money or to being robbed of it.
+The term belongs to the late-twentieth-century wave of sexological -philia coinages associated with John Money's lovemap nomenclature; the spelling chrematistophilia is more etymologically faithful than the variant chremastistophilia, and both remain in circulation.

 fear-play · role-play · power-exchange